harmsm/pyfx/README.md

     + `float` (positive values between 0 and 1)
     + `int` (positive values between 0 and 255)
     + Grayscale (one channel), RGB (three channel), and RGBA (four channel)
     + Arrays are stored in `array[y,x,channel]` format, where `y` indexes height and  `x`  indexes width.
 The origin is in the top, left.
 So 0,0 corresponds to the top left.
-200,
+540,960 corresponds to the center of the frame.

 ## TO DO